MileHacker Logo

 Samak Saboor & Khorak-e Mahi

-Grilled "Saboor" fish is highly sought-after.
-Often steeped in tamarind and seasonings, it pairs well accompanied by rice.
-Khorak-e Mahi are fish dishes, often fried or baked, served accompanied by rice, offering a simpler preparation of local fish.
+Grilled "Saboor" fish is very popular.
+Often steeped in tamarind plus herbs, it pairs well with rice.
+Khorak-e Mahi are fish dishes, often fried or baked, served with rice, offering a simpler preparation of local fish.

 Street Food & Beverages